bocchino/fprime/Svc/DpManager/test/ut/README.md

 #### 2.1.2.
 Invalid

-Sets the buffer get status to invalid.
+Sets the buffer get status to `INVALID`, simulating a system state in which no buffers are available.

 **Precondition:**
 `bufferGetStatus != INVALID`.